Inventing the Immigration Problem: The Dillingham Commission and Its Legacy

 Noted historians Maurice Jackson and Blair Ruble, editors of this book, present a collection of original and fascinating stories about the D.C. jazz scene throughout its history, including a portrait of the cultural hotbed of Seventh and U Streets, the role of jazz in desegregating the city, a portrait of the great Edward "Duke" Ellington's time in D.C., notable women in D.C. jazz, and the seminal contributions of the University of District of Columbia and Howard University to the scene.
 The book also includes three jazz poems by celebrated Washington, D.C., poet E. Ethelbert Miller.
 Collectively, these stories and poems underscore the deep connection between creativity and place.
 A co-publishing initiative with the Historical Society of Washington, D.C., the book includes over thirty museum-quality photographs and a guide to resources for learning more about D.C. jazz.

-Virginia Garrard, Peter V. N. Henderson, and Bryan McCann, Latin America in the Modern World (Oxford University Press, 2018)
+Virginia Garrard, Peter V. N. Henderson, and Bryan McCann

 Latin America in the Modern World is the first text to situate the history of Latin America within a wider global narrative.
 Written by leading scholars, the book focuses on five themes: state formation; the construction of national identity through popular culture and religion; economics and commodities; race, class, and gender; and the environment.
 Emphasizing the distinct experiences of each of the Latin American countries, the book provides students with an entry point into understanding this vital region.
 Instead of suggesting that all Latin American nations have an interchangeable heritage, the authors seek to clearly identify themes, topics, people, and intellectual currents that help to knit the history of modern Latin America into a coherent category of study.
 While providing in-depth coverage of the history of the three largest Latin American countries (Mexico, Brazil, and Argentina), Latin America in the Modern World also offers case studies from almost all of the countries, including Central American and Andean nations.

-John Tutino, The Mexican Heartland: How Communities Shaped Capitalism, a Nation, and World History, 1500-2000 (Princeton University Press, 2018)
+The Mexican Heartland: How Communities Shaped Capitalism, a Nation, and World History, 1500-2000

 The Mexican Heartland provides a new history of capitalism from the perspective of the landed communities surrounding Mexico City.
 In a sweeping analytical narrative spanning the sixteenth century to today, John Tutino challenges our basic assumptions about the forces that shaped global capitalism―setting families and communities at the center of histories that transformed the world.